CitrineInformatics/gemd-docs/docs/specification/value-types.md

 ##### Example

-A value field recorded from a digital display recording an approximate number of counts (e.g. Geiger counter reading "250").
+A value field recorded from a digital display recording an approximate number of counts (e.g., Geiger counter reading "250").
 ```json
 {
     "type" : "uniform_integer",